bgribble/github2csv/README.md

 meeting.

 After the standup I manually enter the "Open points" and "Not-done points" for the day into the Burndown tab.
-If any tickets are newly closed, marked done, or marked working, I update the "Review" sheet as appropriate.

 #### Sprint post-mortem

 The Review sheet in the tracking workbook is the focus of the post-mortem.
-At the start of the sprint, I populate it like so:

- $ github2csv --all --milestone "Sprint milestone"

-When the Working, Done, or Open/Closed state of the ticket changes in a standup, the change is reflected on the Review sheet.
-The updates are all strictly by hand.
+I populate it using the "review2csv" tool.  review2csv needs on its command line EVERY SINGLE daily tracking CSV, in order, with the string "none" for weekend days or days that you have no tracking CSV.
+You give it the start date as well.

 At the end of the sprint, we review the actual days worked against the initial sizing, with consideration given for multiple opens and